RedaAlb/auto-rc-car/steering/README.md

 # The steering directory

-This folder contains all the files for the autonomous steering/driving.
+This directory contains all the files for the autonomous steering/driving.

 `exploring_steering_data.ipynb`, used to explore and examine the collected training data for the car steering, making sure the collected data is as expected.